Presidential transition of Rodrigo Duterte

 The presidential transition of Rodrigo Duterte started when then-Davao City mayor Rodrigo Duterte won the Philippine presidential election on May 9, 2016.
 Duterte topped the official count by the Congress of the Philippines on May 27, 2016, with 16,601,997 votes, 6.6 million more than his closest rival.
 The joint bicameral Congress proclaimed Duterte as the President-elect and Leni Robredo as the Vice President-elect on May 30, 2016.

 At the time the presidential transition team was organized, Duterte was leading by a significant margin at the unofficial count by the Commission on Elections (COMELEC) and the Parish Pastoral Council for Responsible Voting (PPCRV).

-The transition lasted until the day of the President-elect's inauguration on June 30, 2016.
+The transition lasted until the day of the president-elect's inauguration on June 30, 2016.

 Transition

 Duterte's transition committee

 On May 10, 2016, the camp of presidential candidate Rodrigo Duterte announced that a transition committee had been created to handle the presidential transition of Duterte to the day of his formal inauguration as president.
 The committee would be composed of an overall transition committee and three sub-committees, namely a selection committee, a policy group committee and an inauguration committee.
 The transition team was finalized the next day and held their first meeting at the Marco Polo Hotel in Davao City.

 On May 13, 2016, a transition team divided into six clusters was announced as commencing the process of selecting potential cabinet members.
 Duterte's spokesman, Peter Laviña, said that the division would hasten the process of receiving nominations of and suggestions for potential members of the Cabinet as well as sub-Cabinet positions and heads for the various agencies.
 Laviña stated that the criteria for selection include shared vision, integrity, competence, and ability and willingness to sacrifice.
-Christopher Go, another member of the transition team, quoted Duterte that the criteria for selection for the heads of the Armed Forces of the Philippines and the Philippine National Police will be based on merits, on seniority, and on loyalty to the government and the country.
+Bong Go, another member of the transition team, quoted Duterte that the criteria for selection for the heads of the Armed Forces of the Philippines and the Philippine National Police will be based on merits, on seniority, and on loyalty to the government and the country.

 More women are being planned for Duterte's cabinet.
 Duterte had appointed numerous women to leadership posts when he was mayor of Davao City.